alauda/captain/docs/crd.md

 * `metadata.namespace`: Captain will only read ChartRepo resources from one namespace, default to `captain`, and can be customized in helm values (`.namespace`)
 * `spec.url`: the url of this repo
 * `spec.type`: the type of this chartrepo.
-Here `Chart` means this is a normal helm chart repo For more information, see the sections below
+Here `Chart` means this is a normal helm chart repo.
+For more information, see the sections below

 After created, we can use `kubectl` to checkout the repo list